thacherT1D/new-angular-curriculum/20 - API Integration/95 - Assessment: Reddit Clone with API.md

 In order to demonstrate that you've mastered the core concepts, you will be asked to build an app where:

-- App has multiple routes, configured with clean urls (html5Mode)
+- App has routes with dynamic path segments, configured with clean urls (html5Mode)
 - Uses $http and promises well
 - App loads data from the server on page load (index page)
 - Allows users to create records that appear on the screen without refreshing, and appear the same when refreshing (new records must get the id)